All Episodes

 And this goes to the heart of a lot of problems we have.

-Just mailing out indiscriminately all these ballots all over the place lends itself to corruption in my view, and I don't think anybody could argue that.
+Just mailing out indiscriminately all these ballots all over the place lends itself to corruption, in my view.

 But they have one software program that matches the signatures for day of voting.

-What they were able to negotiate with the Secretary of State down in Georgia is another standard that the person that filled out the application and the person that filled out the ballot, as long as they mat those signatures would match, that would suffice at as a signature verification, unlike every other voter in Georgia that has to go through the other software system matching and authenticating the signature.
+What they were able to negotiate with the Secretary of State down in Georgia is another standard that the person that filled out the application and the person that filled out the ballot, as long as those signatures would match, that would suffice as a signature verification, unlike every other voter in Georgia that has to go through the other software system matching and authenticating the signature.

-Now that seems to me like you might, it might be a long shot, have an equal justice issue there.
+Now, that seems to me like you might, it might be a long shot.

-Certainly the law says that all the votes must be tabulated in the same way.
+Certainly, the law says that all the votes must be tabulated in the same way.

 That's what the law says.